UndeadDemidov/xrpl-go/docs/docs/intro.md

 # Getting Started

-This documentation englobes the `xrpl-go` project, a Go SDK for interacting with the XRP Ledger.
+This documentation covers the `xrpl-go` project, a Go SDK for interacting with the XRP Ledger.

 ## What is the XRP Ledger?